-During training, we follow the same iterative sampling strategy in \cite{sofiiuk2021reviving} to generate positive and negative clicks to alleviate the gap between training and inference stages.
+During training, we follow the same iterative sampling strategy in \cite{sofiiuk2021reviving} to generate positive and negative clicks to alleviate the gap between the training and inference stages.
 For clicks encoding, we adopt the disk encoding strategy proposed in \cite{benenson2019large} with a fixed radius of 5.
-Our network is trained over the SBD training set and COCO+LVIS dataset with common data augmentation approaches, including random cropping and scaling, horizontal flipping, and optimized by Adam optimizer with batch size 28.
-The image is resized with a size $320\times 480$ after augmentation.
+Our network is trained for 120 epochs using the SBD training set and COCO+LVIS dataset.
+We apply common data augmentation techniques, such as random cropping and scaling.
+The Adam optimizer is used for optimization with a learning rate of 5e-4.
+The learning rate is reduced by a factor of 10 at the 100th and 115th epochs.
+We use a batch size of 28, and the augmented images are resized to $320\times 480$.

-We adopt the stage-wise training strategy for our network.
-Specifically, for the first training stage, the coarse-level network is trained for 120 epochs and utilized to initialize the fine-level network.
-The learning rate is set as 5e-4 and decays 10 times at 100th, 115th epochs.
-For the second stage training, we fix the parameters in coarse-level network and train our fine-level network for another 30 epochs with learning rate 5e-7 on the zoomed-in image.